Anemia in Children

 Anemia is a common problem in

-A child who has anemia does not have enough red blood cells or hemoglobin.
-Hemoglobin is
+A child who has anemia doesn't have enough red blood cells or hemoglobin.
+Hemoglobin

 a type of protein that allows red blood cells to carry oxygen to other cells in the